xerp/scrambles/README.md

 ## How to run

-In console, run this command
+In console, run this command and if the browser was not opened, open it and go to `http://localhost:3000`
 > lein ring server

 Enjoy! 😎